 A gentle giant of cinema whose profound performance as a death row inmate with a miracle touch became an unforgettable emblem of grace.

-Michael Clarke Duncan’s journey to Hollywood was anything but direct.
-Born and raised on Chicago’s South Side, he worked as a ditch-digger and a bouncer, his massive frame and deep voice initially landing him security gigs for celebrities like Will Smith.
-That connection proved fateful, leading to small film roles.
-His life changed when director Frank Darabont cast him as John Coffey in 'The Green Mile.'
-Duncan, with little formal training, delivered a performance of astonishing tenderness and vulnerability that earned him an Oscar nomination and cemented his place in film history.
-Though often cast for his physical presence in action films, he consistently sought roles that revealed a gentle, often humorous soul, from a lovelorn bodyguard in 'The Whole Nine Yards' to a booming-voiced narrator in 'Talladega Nights.'
-His sudden death in 2012 left a void, but his legacy endures as a testament to the power of unexpected talent and profound humanity.
+Michael Clarke Duncan earned an Academy Award nomination for his portrayal of John Coffey in Frank Darabont's 1999 film "The Green Mile."
+Born and raised on Chicago's South Side in 1957, he worked as a ditch-digger and a bouncer before entering acting.
+His massive frame and deep voice landed him security gigs for celebrities like Will Smith.
+That connection led to small film roles.
+Darabont cast Duncan, who had little formal training, as the gentle death row inmate.
+Duncan delivered a performance of astonishing tenderness and vulnerability.
+He then appeared as a lovelorn bodyguard in "The Whole Nine Yards" and as a booming-voiced narrator in "Talladega Nights."
+Though often cast for his physical presence in action films, he consistently sought roles that revealed a gentle, often humorous soul.
+Duncan died suddenly in 2012 at age 54.
+His career remains a testament to the power of unexpected talent and profound humanity.

 1946–1964